Henry St Brewhouse

-An apartment-sized Kensington brewery bar that opens to the public once a week.
+An apartment-sized Kensington brewery bar that opens to the public three times a week.

 Set back behind the iconic Young Husband Limited stock building, and at the unglamorous end of an industrial suburban backstreet, the Henry St Brewhouse isn't much larger than your inner city apartment.